-- Contact your advisor
+- Contact your faculty advisor, if needed.

-- Complete Health Center forms
+- Complete Health Center forms (if applicable).

-- Arrange housing
+- Arrange housing (if applicable).

 - Student ID card pickup

 - Pay tuition/fees